Heyday vs Hayday: Understand the Difference, Avoiding mistakes

 3. If referring to farming or the game, use “Hay Day” as two separate words

-See also Vicious vs Viscous: which is the correct spelling to use?
+See also Post Pre: which prefix is correct to use

 Impact of Misuse on Communication